-What you’ll Need: Tools for the Job
+What You’ll Need: Tools for the Job

-Removing a kitchen is a fairly straightforward task that takes only a few tools, a little patience and a half a day of your time.
+Removing a kitchen is a fairly straightforward task that takes only a few tools, a little patience and half a day of your time.
 In terms of preparation and tools, you will need the following:

 - Screw Gun with Phillips Head drill bit